robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 [ Celeste ]

 The failed mock-up lay on the table again, flattened like a moth under glass.
 Chalk marks still faint on the canvas where the garment had confessed under movement: diagonal strain lines, a crease that had formed with embarrassing consistency, the small oval ghost of where a grommet had started to surrender.

 Charlie hovered at the edge of the table, hands clean, eyes busy.
 He had the look of someone wanting a solvable problem, the kind with a correct answer.

 Mara didn’t give him that.

 “Attempt Two,” she said, and slid the ledger toward him.
 “Write the same headings.
-Then add another.”
+Then add 'BODY TYPE'.”

 Charlie opened the book.
-“Another... what?”

-*BODY TYPE*
+Stopped.

 He blinked.
 “But it’s... me.”